axhxrx/pr-maker/README.md

 ## initial tests
 - E2E tests that does the whole process (just appending text to README.md (creating it if needed)) as the changes

+## happenings

+- 🎅 2025-04-23: v0.0.2 — fix bug where git submodules were not shallow-cloned when the target repo is shallow-cloned

-🤖 2025-04-19: repo initialized by Bottie McBotface bot@axhxrx.com
+- 🤖 2025-04-19: repo initialized by Bottie McBotface bot@axhxrx.com